 Communication Mode – Sidetone Loss

-FFS
+The test method is in accordance to ITU-T P.381 Section 7.1.9.2.
+The requirement is as follows:

+The talker sidetone masking rating (STMR) (electrical sidetone) shall be ≥ 20 dB and should be ≤ 35 dB for the nominal setting of the volume control.
+For all other positions of the volume control, the STMR shall be ≥ 10 dB.

 Communication Mode – Sidetone Delay

-FFS

-G1.6 Communication Mode – Noise
+The test method is in accordance to ITU-T P.381 Section 7.1.10.2.
+The requirement is as follows:

+The maximum sidetone round-trip delay shall not exceed 5 ms in wideband, and should not exceed 5 ms in narrowband.
+The measured result is only applicable where the level of the electrical sidetone is sufficiently high to be measured.Communication Mode – Noise

 Communication Mode – Noise in Sending Side

-When tested in accordance to ITU-T P.381 Section 7.1.11.2, the requirement is as follows:
+The test method is in accordance to ITU-T P.381 Section 7.1.11.2.
+The requirement is as follows:

-The Signal-toNoise Ratio (SNR) shall be ≥ 30 dB.
+The Signal-to-Noise Ratio (SNR) shall be ≥ 30 dB.
 Spectral peaks in the frequency domain shall not exceed the averaged spectrum by more than 10 dB.

 Communication Mode – Noise in Receiving Side

-When tested in accordance to ITU-T P.381 Section 7.1.12.2, the requirement is as follows:
+The test method is in accordance to ITU-T P.381 Section 7.1.12.2.
+The requirement is as follows:

 The Signal-to Noise Ratio (SNR) shall be ≥ 30 dB.
 Spectral peaks in the frequency domain shall not exceed the averaged spectrum by more than 10 dB.